-James is experienced in advising businesses, charities, other institutions and individuals on a full range of real estate disputes.
+James is experienced in advising on the full range of property disputes, including disputes about:

 - Break options

 - Enforcing judgments

 - Freehold and leasehold covenants

 - Land registration (including applications to protect interests in land)

 - Recovering possession of property (agricultural, commercial and residential)

 James strongly recommends the use of alternative dispute resolution in appropriate cases, and regularly attends mediations and other settlement meetings for his clients.
 James is also an experienced advocate, and regularly represents his clients at a wide variety of court hearings.

 James is experienced in advising clients on different funding arrangements, including legal expenses insurance, after the event insurance and conditional fee agreements.